althafhpa/cypress/README.md

 These changes are particularly important for visual regression testing with many screenshots, as they make the reports more manageable and performant, especially when dealing with large numbers of test cases.

-# Terraform Code for hosting Cypress Report
+# OPTIONAL: Terraform Code for hosting Cypress Report

 Created S3 Bucket and configured it to host a static website.